inodee/threathunting-spl/hunt-queries/Detecting_Beaconing.md

     1. the number of events matched (count);
     2. the standard deviation of the time differences between consecutive events;
 5. Filter in only those rows where the standard deviation is below 5 and with count greater than 100 (thresholds may be adusted);
-6. Finally, group every relevant entity/field by URL, incluing the count of unique source hosts and start checking the list.
+6. Finally, group every relevant attribute/field by URL, incluing the count of unique source hosts and start checking the output.

 #### SPL query prototype
 ```